 With the use of a solvent, caffeine is extracted from the beans.
 The method is commonly carried out with ethyl acetate and methyl chloride as solvents.
 There are two types of approaches to this process: direct and indirect.

-With the direct process, the coffee is soaked directly in the solvent, and the caffeine is extracted as it soaks up the solvent.
+With the natural process, the coffee is soaked directly in the solvent, and the caffeine is extracted as it soaks up the solvent.

 Meanwhile, in the indirect method, the coffee is steeped for many hours in boiling water to extract essential oils, taste, and caffeine.
 The water is then heated after being treated with a chemical solvent.
 This evaporates the caffeine and solvent, allowing the solution to be reintroduced to the coffee for taste and oil absorption.